 So Daniel Wigmore won the standard fleet with four wins, and Iona Dixon the Radial fleet with, effectively, four more wins.

 Simon Hamment was 2nd Standard rig and 4th overall, and Chris Nash from Maidenhead 3rd Standard and 6th overall.
 William Birchall was 2nd Radial and 3rd overall, and Robert Blois 3rd Radial, 1st Master and 5th overall.
 So the Radials and Std rigs were pretty well mixed up together in the conditions.
 Full results here.

 Ben Sharp, BTW, would have placed a very respectable 5th, had he been sailing a Laser.

-Here is a flickr album containing all the photos from the day.
 You may take copies for private personal use, and for use on official Class Association publicity material and websites, but all other rights are reserved.
 Photos © Jim Champ